Health

 The Colorado Department of Public Health and Environment is also offering mobile vaccination clinics at select locations locally and throughout the state.
 View the schedule and register for an appointment here.

-• NOTE: Clinics offering Mpox vaccines will have "Mpox" or "monkeypox" in the event title.
+• NOTE: Clinics offering mpox vaccines will have "mpox" or "monkeypox" in the event title.
 A full list of available vaccines per clinic can be found by selecting "Clinic Details".

 For more information, please visit the Colorado Department of Public Health and Environment's monkeypox webpages.